daattali/beautiful-jekyll/jasp-resources.md

 - Conducting independent samples T-Tests
 - Correlating two variables

 Feel free to use it yourself or in your teaching.
-If you have any feedback (positive or negative) feel free to contact me.
+If you have any feedback (positive or negative) feel free to comment below or contact me directly.